kovorotnii/edgex-modbus-ric-tutorial/README.md

    - By default locate all necessary files: `docker-compose.yml, configuration.toml, another.modbus.profile.yml` in the same folder.
    - Run Edgex services.
 Execute `docker-compose up -d`.
    - Check whether services are running by `docker-compose ps`.
+   - Edgex services UI will be available at `your-ip:4000`.
    - Add registration for establishing communication to the platform.

    ```shell: cURL